-The iTunes Affiliate program is open for everybody, and you can sign up for free from here.
+The iTunes Affiliate program is open for everybody.

 Once you apply for the program, it takes about five days to get approval.
 To ensure you get approval, add your working blog link.
 If you don’t have a blog/website, your application will be rejected.

 Once your application is approved, you can log in to your Apple affiliate dashboard.